Brique par brique builds infrastructure for social change.

 Leyla is a cultural worker living on the territory of the Lkwungen People, also known as Victoria, British Columbia.
 She spent her formative years in Montreal participating in the student movement and completing her degree in Theatre and Development at Concordia University.
 She has worked in arts service organizations and venues in Montreal and Victoria, and is passionate about nurturing and sustaining community spaces that cultivate ease and connection.
 Her skills lie in non-profit leadership, system design, digital infrastructure and grant writing.
 She is also an avid potter and roller derby player.

-iftekhar ahmed, shahista hussein, Kwabena amoateng, sorraya guembhyt, iyan hayadi, Sophie Le-Phat Ho.
+iftekhar ahmed, shahista hussein, Kwabena amoateng, sorraya guembhyt, iyan hayadi, Sophie Le-Phat Ho, simone chen, sydney bhalla.

 Join the team!